hetslop/hetslop/README.md

 twitter post:
 https://x.com/i/status/2078345177379610845

-also, please read this. no one has directly called me out about this, but i still believe that recognizing my mistakes and addressing them on my own is an important step toward changing
+also, please read this. no one has directly called me out, but i still believe that recognizing my mistakes and addressing them on my own is an important step toward changing

 https://accountabilitychange.straw.page/